Engineering Computer Aided Design (CAD) 1 (Level 3)

 Star graphic

-Learn to use SolidWorks to create engineering drawings and three-dimensional engineering models for mechanical assemblies.
+Learn to use SolidWorks to produce basic engineering drawings and three-dimensional models.

 Star graphic